 Winter Market in the Prater at Riesenradplatz

 Head to the Prater, Vienna’s fun park, for a beautiful Christmas Market which has a very Disney-esque feel to it, dominated by the Giant Ferris Wheel (The Riesenrad).
 Enjoy live music Thursday to Saturday at a big stage nearby and sip on your warm Glühwein or take a spin on the swings!
 Enjoy this market late into the new year well after all the rest have closed for the season!
-With the motto “Riesen Rocks!” you can bet that this will be a fun Christmas Market unlike any other for the whole family!
+With the motto “Riesen Rocks!” you can bet that this will be a fun family-friendly Christmas Market unlike any other!
+After all, how many Christmas Markets have you been to that have a Ferris wheel?

 When: November 18th – January 8th, 2018